Approximation with one-bit polynomials in Bernstein form: Introduction

 Noting that $\Delta_{n,0}=\Delta_{n,n}=1$, and again assuming that $f(0)$ and $f(1)$ are integers, the total rounding error is now bounded above by

 where in the last step we have used the findings of \eqref{rounding1}.

 This simple extension shows that it is possible to approximate from $\L(\B^\alpha_n)$ without effort for all $\alpha <1$, but the method breaks down at $\alpha=1$, i.e. for the Bernstein lattice $\L(\B_n)$.
-In this paper, our primary focus will be on enabling approximation from subsets of this lattice by means of a more advanced quantization method known as {\em noise-shaping} quantization.
+In this paper, our primary focus will be on enabling approximation from subsets of this lattice by means of a more advanced quantization method known as {\em noise-shaping quantization}.

 To explain what this means, let us recall that each $p_{n,k}$ is a bump function that peaks at $k/n$.
 However, the Bernstein basis is poorly localized as a whole.
-As seen by the Laplace (normal) approximation to the binomial distribution, each $p_{n,k}$ spreads significantly over the neighboring $O(\sqrt{n})$ basis functions, making $\B_n$ behave approximately like a frame of redundancy $O(\sqrt{n})$.
-This heuristic suggests that there is numerical flexibility in the choice of the coefficients when functions are approximated by the elements of $\B_n$, which then leads to the possibility of coarse quantization.
+As can be seen by the Laplace (normal) approximation to the binomial distribution, each $p_{n,k}$ spreads significantly over the neighboring $O(\sqrt{n})$ basis functions, making $\B_n$ behave approximately like a frame of redundancy $O(\sqrt{n})$.
+This heuristic suggests that there is numerical flexibility in the choice of coefficients when functions are approximated by linear combinations of the $p_{n,k}$; this flexibility then leads to the possibility of coarse quantization.

-Noise-shaping quantization refers to the principle of arranging the quantization noise (i.e. the quantization error of the coefficients) to be mostly invisible to the accompanying reconstruction operator.
-Also known as one-bit quantization due to its potential to enable very coarse quantization, noise-shaping quantization was first introduced for analog-to-digital conversion circuits during the 1960s (\cite{IY,IYM62}) where it became established as Sigma-Delta modulation (or $\Sigma\Delta$ quantization), though some of its ideas can be found in much earlier mathematical works, such as Beatty sequences which date back to the 1920s. $\Sigma\Delta$ quantization gained some popularity in information theory through the works of Gray et al during the 80s and 90s (e.g. \cite{grayquantization}), but remained largely unknown in the general mathematics community until the groundbreaking work of Daubechies and DeVore \cite{DD}.
-Since then the theory has been extended significantly to apply to various approximation problems with quantized coefficients.
-It has also found applications in other areas of mathematics.
-We refer the reader to \cite{exp_decay,BPY1,mathofAtoD,noiseshaping} for some of the recent mathematical evolution of the subject, and to \cite{Candy-Temes,NST96,SchTe04} for its vast coverage in circuits theory.
+In general, noise-shaping quantization refers to the principle of arranging the quantization noise (i.e. the quantization error of the coefficients) to be mostly invisible to the accompanying reconstruction operator.
+Also known as ``one-bit'' quantization due to its potential to enable very coarse quantization, noise-shaping quantization was first introduced for analog-to-digital conversion circuits during the 60s (\cite{IY,IYM62}) where it became established as Sigma-Delta modulation (or $\Sigma\Delta$ quantization), though some of its ideas can be found in the theory of Beatty sequences. $\Sigma\Delta$ quantization gained some popularity in information theory through the works of Gray et al (e.g. \cite{grayquantization}), but remained largely unknown in the general mathematics community until the groundbreaking work of Daubechies and DeVore \cite{DD}.
+Since then, the theory has been extended significantly to apply to various approximation problems with quantized coefficients.
+We refer the reader to \cite{exp_decay,BPY1,mathofAtoD,noiseshaping} for some of the recent mathematical evolution of the subject, and to \cite{Candy-Temes,NST96,SchTe04} for engineering applications.